MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ```
 ![](media/docker4.png)

 Working in the container is almost identical to working in Windows installed on a virtual or physical machine.
-You can run commands such as <b>ipconfig</b> to return the IP address of the container, <b>mkdir</b> to create a new directory, or <b>powershell</b> to start a PowerShell session.
+You can run commands such as **ipconfig** to return the IP address of the container, **mkdir** to create a new directory, or **powershell** to start a PowerShell session.

 Next, make some simple changes to the container.
 For example, the following command creates a file that contains the output of ipconfig.
 ```